ai-bot-pro/achatbot/deploy/leptonai/README.md

 use shell script to deploy, simply run, like run on local machine. :) yes!

+> [!NOTE]
-> !NOTE: if you just change the achatbot code, don't need to do this, just re-run deploy. so nice~, but need smooth update to switch to new deployment.
+> if you just change the achatbot code, don't need to do this, just re-run deploy. so nice~, but need smooth update to switch to new deployment.

+> [!NOTE]
-> !NOTE: if rerun deployment, need to add secret again. (secret hope is golab~)
+> if rerun deployment, need to add secret again. (secret hope is golab~)
 > rerun deployment, e.g.:
 > `lep photon run --rerun -n fastapi-daily-chat-bot -dn fastapi-daily-chat-bot --secret DAILY_API_KEY --secret DEEPGRAM_API_KEY --secret OPENAI_API_KEY --secret GROQ_API_KEY --secret TOGETHER_API_KEY`